 Helped upcoming local musicians and artists to explore and develop their talents.

 Twelve years ago, the CIMERWA School “Educateur Nursery/Primary School” had 64 students.
-Today in 2015, there are 453 students, across three classes, with fourteen teachers, one headmaster, and over the last three years the school has been ranked second in performance in the Rusizi district for the national exam.
+Today in 2018, there are over 453 students, across three classes, with fourteen teachers, one headmaster, and over the last three years the school has been ranked second in performance in the Rusizi district for the national exam.
 In 2008, CIMERWA developed the school even more by investing RWF 123.8 million.
 Now, in response to a growing demand, the school is being expanded to include three years of high school so that scholars qualify for colleges and universities.
 Parents are part of the success as well, being largely involved in management and in a local committee that oversees the mission and vision of the school.

 The CIMERWA Clinic was established at commissioning of the plant in 1984.
 It includes a pharmacy, a 13-bed hospital and a laboratory manned by trained staff.
 It has grown over time with the addition of new services like family planning, HIV care, and immunization with vaccines provided by the Government.
 It now has a staff of 11, including a physician, two lab technicians, seven nurses and a cashier.
 In addition to the staff of the plant and their dependents, the Health Centre is open to the local population who pay a subsidized consultation fee and the medicines are made available to them at cost price.
 The clinic is constantly growing and has now acquired a brand new ambulance that will also be used in community outreach programs organized by the clinic.